Vitamin K: The Forgotten Vitamin

 - If you don’t get enough vitamin K, you might not notice it until much later.
-However, inadequate intake can contribute to serious illnesses over time, including osteoporosis and coronary heart disease.

 - You can find vitamin K in green leafy vegetables, dairy products and fermented foods such as cheese and yoghurt.
 If you are vegetarian, it’s best to eat vitamin K-rich vegetables together with some fats (e.g. nuts) for better absorption.